Summer Opportunities for our High School Students

 State Technical College in Linn, Missouri is offering the CPOD camp from June 26 – 29th.
 This Computer Professions on Demand (CPOD) is open for only 20 students so apply early by contacting Mrs. Kirk at Dixon High School or at cpod.statetechmo.edu.
 Great company experiences, tours and class projects plus free stuff!
 No cost for this program.

 Washington University in St. Louis is hosting Summer Experiences for Middle and High School Students.
 These noncredit institutes explore a specialized interest, career, or major.
-Institutes combine traditional class and lab curriculum with field trips, guest lectures and hands-on activities.
+Institutes combine traditional class and lab curriculum with field trips, guest lectures, and hands-on activities.
 Residential only.
 Space is limited.
 Scholarship assistance is available to students who demonstrate financial need.
 Pre Med, Pre-Engineering, Writing and Environmental Studies to name just a few.
 For more information go to summerexperiences.wustl.edu.

-In summary, many two and four year colleges have additional summer programs that are not listed but would be good to check out at the college web site.
+In summary, many two and four year colleges have additional summer programs that are not listed but it would be good to check out at the college web site.
 If you have any additional questions about Summer Programs, please feel free to email Mrs. Kirk, Counselor at Dixon High School. (email@example.com)